 PROFESSIONAL INTERNSHIPS, EXPERIMENTAL LEARNING, SERVICE LEARNING, STUDY ABROAD

-The Anthropology Program enables you to embed professional internships, experimental learning, service learning, and study abroad in your educational experience at Tacoma Community College.
-Please connect with a Anthropology Faculty Advisor for guidance.
+The Art Program enables you to embed professional internships, experimental learning, service learning, and study abroad in your educational experience at Tacoma Community College.
+Please connect with an Art Faculty Advisor for guidance.

-Here are some of the scholarships available to students of Anthropology:
+Here are some of the scholarships available to students of Art:

-The TCC Foundation: The TCC Foundation offers dozens of scholarships each year in Art, Humanities, and other General Scholarships.
-Scholarships for the academic year are generally open from January 1 - April 15.
+Tacoma Community College Foundation Scholarships: The TCC Foundation offers dozens of scholarships each year in Art, Humanities, and other General Scholarships.
+Scholarships for the academic year are generally open from January 1 to April 15.
 To learn more, click here.